josch87/Gunther/README.md

 Before running the project locally, ensure you have the following prerequisites:

 1. **Node.js**: Gunther requires Node.js to be installed on your machine.
-You can download and install Node.js from the [nodejs.org](https://nodejs.org/).
+You can download and install Node.js from [nodejs.org](https://nodejs.org/).

 2. **Git**: You will need Git installed to clone the repository.
 If you don't have Git, you can download it from [git-scm.com](https://git-scm.com).